Healthcare Ransomware: There Isn't Always a Breach

 Now you know the truth.

 Note: If you do experience a healthcare ransomware attack, have an IT professional evaluate the situation to determine if patient data is accessible to the attacker.
-If the data is only locked (no breach) then you can completely wipe your computer(s), reinstall software, and repopulate data from your most recent backup.
+If the data is only locked (not accessible) then you can completely wipe your computer(s), reinstall software, and repopulate data from your most recent backup.
 This is precisely why the HIPAA requires that you have a data backup procedure.
 Thanks, HIPAA!

 DISCLAIMER: Because of the generality of this article, the information provided herein may not be applicable in every situation and should not be acted upon without specific legal advice based on particular situations.